 Depending on your circumstances, you might be prepared to put up with a few bumps.
 Or you might decide that you want a smoother ride and you're happy with a lower, but steadier, return.
 In that case, an investment with a lower level of risk might be more suitable for you.

-Whether you decide to be a risk taker or prefer to play it safe, the approach you take is a very personal decision – and could change over time with your circumstances.
+Whether you decide to be a risk taker or prefer to play it more cautiously, the approach you take is a very personal decision – and could change over time with your circumstances.

-And we have to say it: whatever approach you choose, there will always be some level of risk.
-Investing by its very nature is risky, and the value of your investments can always go down as well as up, meaning that you could get back less than you put in.
+And we have to say it; whatever approach you choose, even if you invest in deposits, for example, there will always be some level of risk.
+Investing by its very nature is risky, as investments can be affected by events in the financial markets or shocks to the financial system, such as the financial crisis of 2008, or most recently, the Covid-19 crisis followed by the invasion of Ukraine by Russia in March 2022.
+The value of your investments can always go down as well as up, meaning that you could get back less than you put in.